Barremian

 The Barremian is an age in the geologic timescale (or a chronostratigraphic stage) between 125.77 Ma (million years ago) and 121.4 ± 0.6 Ma (Historically, this stage was placed at 129.4 million to approximately 125 million years ago).
 It is a subdivision of the Early Cretaceous Epoch (or Lower Cretaceous Series).
 It is preceded by the Hauterivian and followed by the Aptian Stage.

 Stratigraphic definitions

 The original type locality for the Barremian Stage is in the vicinity of the village of Barrême, Alpes-de-Haute-Provence, France.
 Henri Coquand defined the stage and named it in 1873.

 The base of the Barremian is determined by the first appearance of the ammonites Spitidiscus hugii and Spitidiscus vandeckii.
 The end of the Barremian is determined by the geomagnetic reversal at the start of the M0r chronozone, which is biologically near the first appearance of the ammonite Paradeshayesites oglanlensis.

+Fossiliferous formations

+Examples of geologic formations formed during the Barremian that preserve fossils are: Yixian Formation, La Huérguina Formation, Cedar Mountain Formation, Cloverly Formation, Elrhaz Formation, Jiufotang Formation, and Wessex Formation.

 Regional equivalents

 The Barremian falls in the Gallic epoch, a subdivision of the Cretaceous that is no longer used by the ICS.
 It overlaps the lower part of the Urgonian stage, which is sometimes used in western European stratigraphy.
 In North America, the late Coahulian and the early Comanchean correspond to the Barremian.
 In New Zealand, it falls within the Mokoiwian, and in Japan it corresponds to the late Aritan.